guaix-ucm/megaradrp/doc/images.rst

   ::

-   NUMXVER = '0.7.0   '           / Numina package version
+   NUMXVER = '0.13.0   '           / Numina package version
-   NUMRNAM = 'DitheredImageRecipe' / Numina recipe name
+   NUMRNAM = 'BiasRecipe'          / Numina recipe name
    NUMRVER = '0.1.0   '            / Numina recipe version
    NUMTYP  = 'TARGET  '            / Data product type

 ``HISTORY`` keywords may be used also, but the information in these keyword may not be easily indexed.